Glossary of Terms

 In Teckel AI's context, a "source" is a piece of content used to derive an answer, such as a paragraph from a document

-Teckel Judge
+Teckel Analyst

 Token